Updated on

 How often should you get B12 shots, and how much B12 should you inject per shot?
 We get these two questions often, which is why they also appear on our FAQ page.

-The exact vitamin B12 injection dosage for adults and children matters less than how frequent the shots are.
-However, doctors often get this wrong.
+The truth is, the exact vitamin B12 injection dosage for adults and children matters less than the frequency of the shots.
+Doctors often get this wrong.
 They start with 5–10 shots over a few weeks, then gradually space them farther apart, sometimes by months.

 For example, one of our readers sent us this note from his clinic: